 Guide to the qualified small employer HRA (QSEHRA)

-The qualified small employer health reimbursement arrangement (QSEHRA) is a simple, controlled-cost alternative to group health insurance for small businesses and nonprofits with fewer than 50 full-time equivalent employees (FTEs).
+The qualified small employer health reimbursement arrangement (QSEHRA) is an alternative to group health insurance that makes offering a health benefit more accessible for small employers.

 Looking for a budget-friendly way to offer benefits as a small business?